Who Attends Short Programs?

 If you are unable to attend a course for which you have registered, you may request a transfer through the Self-Service Portal to another participant within the same company.
 The substitute participant must submit a new application form.

-In the unlikely event of a course cancellation, the Short Programs office tries to announce cancellations at least four weeks in advance for our on-campus courses and two weeks in advance for our live virtual courses.
-Tuition will be refunded, but MIT Professional Education is not liable for travel expenses.
+In the unlikely event of a course cancellation, the Short Programs office strives to announce cancellations at least two weeks in advance for our live virtual courses and four weeks in advance for our on-campus courses.
+Payment will be refunded, but MIT Professional Education is not liable for travel expenses.
 We strongly recommend that you book accommodations from the suggested list on our Hotels & Lodging page and that you book directly with the hotel to facilitate any cancellation and/or refund requests.
 Most of the hotels from our list offer an MIT discount.

 Please note that all invoices are sent directly to the registrant as a pdf attached to an email and registrants are responsible for forwarding them to the appropriate person/office.
 The email and the invoice pdf both contain a direct link to the online payment site, specific to that particular invoice.
 The registrant's preferred address will be used as the billing address unless another billing address is provided.
 A separate invoice is sent for each course/participant.

-Invoices are emailed to participants after acceptance and full tuition is due within 7 days of course acceptance.
+Invoices are emailed to participants after acceptance and payment in full is due within 7 days of acceptance.
 The Short Programs office reserves the right to cancel a registrant's admission if payment is not received by two weeks after acceptance if no extension has been approved by Short Programs.

 Payments by Check, Draft, or Money Order: